Wildflowers on a bluff in the foreground with a river in the distance at sunset.

 The following is a statement by Kameran Onley, managing director of North American Policy and Government Relations at The Nature Conservancy, in response to recent discussions about United States government funding for projects and programs that conserve nature, take action on climate and ensure clean, reliable energy:

-“The Nature Conservancy supports efforts to enhance the efficiency and effectiveness of the federal government.
-However, it is crucial to maintain fully functioning and funded programs that meet the needs of Americans—at home and abroad—and nature.
+“The Nature Conservancy supports efforts to enhance the efficiency and effectiveness of the United States government.
+However, it is crucial that—on behalf of all Americans—the government meet its responsibilities to care for the country’s land, air, water and wildlife.

-“Congress authorized and funded these programs to strengthen our economy, protect our health and allow us to continue enjoying nature’s bounty and beauty.
-It is essential that Congress ensures these funds are spent effectively and the programs function as intended.
+“Congress authorized and funded these agencies to strengthen our economy, protect our health and allow us to continue enjoying nature’s bounty and beauty.
+It is essential that Congress keeps its word.

 The Nature Conservancy is a global conservation organization dedicated to conserving the lands and waters on which all life depends.
 Guided by science, we create innovative, on-the-ground solutions to our world’s toughest challenges so that nature and people can thrive together.
 We are tackling climate change, conserving lands, waters and oceans at an unprecedented scale, providing food and water sustainably and helping make cities more sustainable.
 The Nature Conservancy is working to make a lasting difference around the world in 81 countries and territories (40 by direct conservation impact and 41 through partners) through a collaborative approach that engages local communities, governments, the private sector, and other partners.
 To learn more, visit nature.org or follow @nature_press on X.